-The process of removal of waste and contaminants from household sewage is termed as sewage treatment or sewage treatment plant.
-The process involves physical, chemical and biological methods to eliminate these contaminants and make environmentally safe treated effluent.
-After the sewage is treated its by-product slurry called sewage sludge has to undergo various processes before making it suitable for land application.
+The process of removal of waste and contaminants from household sewage is termed sewage treatment or sewage treatment plant.
+The process involves physical, chemical, and biological methods to eliminate these contaminants and make environmentally safe treated effluent.
+After the sewage is treated, its by-product, called sewage sludge, has to undergo various processes before making it suitable for land application.

-Sewage comes from residents, industries, commercial and institutional establishments, waste from toilets, kitchens, sinks, etc. It also includes the storm water run-off.
-Even the rain water that picks up soil, grease, plant and animal sediments, oil, heavy metals, etc. goes into sewage.
+Sewage comes from residents, industries, commercial and institutional establishments, and waste from toilets, kitchens, sinks, etc. It also includes the stormwater run-off.
+Even the rainwater that picks up soil, grease, plant and animal sediments, oil, heavy metals, etc., goes into sewage.

-Sewage treatment can also be called waste water treatment which includes effluents from industries as well.
-In cities, the sewage system also includes industrial waste to the sewage treatment plant which has already undergone a treatment in the factories to reduce its pollutant in the waste.
+Sewage treatment can also be called wastewater treatment, which includes effluents from industries as well.
+In cities, the sewage system also includes industrial waste to the sewage treatment plant, which has already undergone treatment in the factories to reduce its pollutants in the waste.

-Nowadays Sewage Treatment Plant is Well Known as “Waste Water Treatment Plant”.
+Nowadays Sewage Treatment Plant is Well Known as a “Wastewater Treatment Plant”.

 These sewage treatment plants are generally set up near a river or a stream.
-This is because the low lying area near the river enables the sewage system to make use of the gravity and then the wastewater enters the sewage treatment plant and then its helps the plant to discharge the treated effluent into the river.
-Once the effluent enters the plant it undergoes different processes of treatment as per the amount of waste in the water and the city.
+This is because the low-lying area near the river enables the sewage system to make use of the gravity, and then the wastewater enters the sewage treatment plant, and then it helps the plant to discharge the treated effluent into the river.
+Once the effluent enters the plant, it undergoes different processes of treatment as per the amount of waste in the water and the city.

-The sewage treatment plants aim to emit less effluent as possible so as to protect the environment from the pollution caused due to untreated waste water or effluents.
+The sewage treatment plants aim to emit as little effluent as possible so as to protect the environment from the pollution caused due to untreated wastewater or effluents.

 Primary Treatment: